digitaltrails/vdu_controls/README.md

    ```

-A standard python setup.cfg is included, howver I don't normally use build or pip.
+A standard python setup.cfg is included, however I don't normally use build or pip.
 I typically just assemble the source into a zipapp by running zipapp at the
 top of the project hierarchy, for example: